FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 }
 ```

 This function makes a request to the introspect endpoint and then uses the response status code and JSON to determine if the token is valid.
 This is helpful if we are looking to validate tokens.
-You can't defer all validation to the introspect endpoint, however.
+You can't defer all token logic to the introspect endpoint, however.
 The consumer of the access token should also validate the `aud` and `iss` claims are as expected.

 If we need to get additional information about the user from the OAuth server, we can leverage the UserInfo endpoint.
 This endpoint takes the access token and returns a number of well defined claims about the user.
 Technically, this endpoint is part of the OpenID Connect specification, but most OAuth servers implement it, so you'll likely be safe using it.
 Here are the claims that are returned by standard the UserInfo endpoint: